Apple Network Server: Hardware

 On the PCI bus, as mentioned above, the ANS uses the Bandit PCI bridge, just as the PM9500 does.
 The PCI bus arbiters are also identical (343S0182).
 The bus arbiters receive the PCI Bus Request signals and issue the Bus Grant Signals to the PCI slots and to the PCI bridge chips (Bandit).

 The interrupt manager and logic board IO controller is also the same.
 Both use Grand Central (343S1125).
 Grand Central is a device on the PCI bus.

 At the PCI bus, ANS parts ways with the PM9500 in a few ways.
 The ANS has two 53C825A SCSI chips with support for Fast & Wide SCSI operations, which are not present in the PM9500.
 These each appear as a separate PCI device on the PCI bus.
 The ANS also adds a Cirrus Logic 54M30 video controller as an additional PCI device.

 In all the ANS has three PCI devices which the PM9500 lacks.
 The ANS's PCI slots are also organized differently.
 On the PM9500, Grand Central and the first three PCI slots are supported by Bandit 1.
 The remaining three PCI slots are supported by Bandit 2.
 On the ANS, Grand Central, the two 53C825A SCSI chips, the 54M30 video controller and the upper two PCI slots are supported by Bandit 1.
 The remaining four PCI slots are supported by Bandit 2.
 Some may find it interesting that this (six devices supported by Bandit 1) confirms that the Bandit PCI Bridge and associated arbiter chip can directly (no PCI-PCI bridge required) support at least six PCI devices given proper firmware support.

 Going down further in the hierarchy, the Grand Central chip is a sort of I/O bus for miscellaneous logic board devices.
-Both the ANS and the PM9500 use the CURIO chip (AM79C950, custom part from AMD) to support serial ports, a slow (5 Mbit/s, 53C94/96 based) SCSI bus and 10Mbit/s ethernet.
+Both the ANS and the PM9500 use the CURIO chip (AM79C950, custom part from AMD) to support serial ports, a slow (5 MB/s, 53C94/96 based) SCSI bus and 10 Mbit/s ethernet.
 The SWIM floppy controller is also common to both machines and connected through the Grand Central chip.
 The ANS lacks the MESH SCSI chip (53CF94/6 derived Apple SCSI chip) which is present on the PM9600 and supports the internal Fast SCSI bus.

 Grand Central provides support for eleven system interrupts.
 On both the Macintosh and the ANS, each PCI slot contains only one interrupt line (up to four supported in PCI spec.) and each interrupt line is used by only one device.
 The interrupt map is different in the two machines, and this represents the most likely reason why inserting a PM9500 or PM9600 ROM in an ANS will not allow the machine to boot.
 The firmware expects certain interrupts to correspond to certain events, but the interrupt signal is physically connected to a different device than the firmware expects.